I need medicine urgently, but can’t get an appointment. What do I do?

 Can I change my preferred pharmacy to another one?

 Yes.
-You can change it in your Practice Plus online Personal Health Hub, by clicking ‘My Medicines’ and choosing ‘Select a Pharmacy’.
+You can change your nominated pharmacy via our online services.
 You can also contact the new pharmacy and tell them you wish to switch to them.
 They can take care of the rest.
 Or you can let the doctor know directly during a telephone or face-to-face consultation.

 What is a preferred pharmacy and how do I choose mine?